andrew-codes/devtools/readme.md

 ## Configuration

 Configuration of devtool installation is controlled by env variables.
 By default, `sample.env` file will be used which disables all tools and features.
-Tools may be enabled and additionally features of the tool via the environment variables found in `ample.env`.
+Tools may be enabled and additionally features of the tool via the environment variables found in `sample.env`.

 ## What's Included?